hokarob/irbcam-language-files/README.md

 ## Getting Started

+### Install Git
+Install git on your computer.
+Most Linux distros and MacOS already come with git installed.
+For Windows, you can find an installer [here](https://git-scm.com/download/win).

 ### Fork the Repository

 1. Fork this repository to your own GitHub account by clicking the "Fork" button at the top of this page.